Instructions For Authors

 Letter to the Editor is a manuscript containing interesting cases or brief constructive comments on interesting topics in pediatric hematology and oncology.
 Letters may be edited by the Editorial Board.
 Corresponding author should be the first author.
 Length is limited to 1500 words of body text and 10 references.

 Title page should carry the following information: 1) Title of the manuscript with no more than 20 words.
-Only the first letter of the first word of title should be capitalized; 2) Author list with authors' full name, institutional affiliations, and open researcher and contributor ID (ORCID, http://orcid.org/).
+Only the first letter of the first word of the title should be capitalized; 2) Author list with authors' full name, institutional affiliations, and open researcher and contributor ID (ORCID, http://orcid.org/).
 The author's academic degree should be omitted.
-The affiliation address in each case should be indicated by superscript of Arabic numbers; 3) The name, mailing address, telephone and fax numbers, e-mail address, and ORCID of the corresponding author; 4) Sources of support in the form of grants, equipment, drugs, or all of these; 5) Running title of no more than 50 characters including spaces; 6) Word counts for the body text.
+The affiliation in each case should be indicated by superscript of Arabic numbers; 3) The name, mailing address, telephone and fax numbers, e-mail address, and ORCID of the corresponding author; 4) Sources of support in the form of grants, equipment, drugs, or all of these; 5) Running title of no more than 50 characters including spaces; 6) Word counts for the body text.

 Abstract should be concise.
 The length of the abstract should not be more than 300 words in original articles and review articles, and 250 words in case reports.
 For original articles, abstract must be structured with four subsections: Background, Methods, Results, and Conclusion.
 For review articles and case reports, a non-structured abstract is applied.
 Three to six key words should be listed at the end on the Abstract page.
 For the selection of key words, refer to Medical Subject Headings (MeSH, http://www.nlm.nih.gov/mesh).